rackerlabs/technical-blog/content/blog/2021/2021-04-23-replication-in-postgresql/index.md

         postgres  1358
         1748  0 11:31 ?
 00:00:04 postgres: wal receiver process   streaming 0/50000E34

    The sender and receiver transactions should be the same, and the replica is always in read-only mode.

-By default, replication is in asynchronous mode.
+5. (optional) By default, replication is in asynchronous mode.
 To change to synchronous replication, go to the source server and make the following change to **postgresql.conf**:

         synchronous_standby_names=’*’ in

-And restart the services:
+   Then, restart the services:

         $ /usr/local/pgsql-11/bin/pg_ctl -D /var/lib/pgsql/11/ restart